Storrito/storrito.github.io/_posts/2019-01-02-how-to-use-stories-for-influencer-marketing.md

 ---
 layout: post
 title: How to Use Stories for Influencer Marketing
-image: /images/mistakes/social.jpg
+image: /images/influencer-marketing/influencer-1.jpg
-description: How to Use Stories for Influencer Marketing
+description: Work together with influencers to promote your products with Instagram stories
 author: Storrito
 twitter:
   username: StorritoFresh